Date: 18 July 2017. Small Powerboat

 I believe that to be true.
 Mine however sleeps

-one, feeds two and I don't drink.
+one, feeds two and I do not drink.
 Finding the right boat is not

 easy.
 Deciding what best suits your intended IMMEDIATE use is

 boat.
 Once you know what fits you, selecting your Last Boat will not be overwhelming.
-You won't be a novice.
+You will

 That boating experience will save you money